digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/troubleshoot/cnqs-faq.rst

 ``LocalNet`` runs everything locally including a Super Validator and Canton Coin wallet, making it more resource intensive but self-contained.

+``DevNet`` is NOT included in the CN App Quickstart.
-``DevNet`` connects to actual decentralized Global Synchronizer infrastructure operated by Super Validators.
-``DevNet`` requires less local resources but needs whitelisted VPN access and connectivity.
+However, CN ``DevNet`` connects to actual decentralized Global Synchronizer infrastructure operated by Super Validators and requires whitelisted VPN access and connectivity.

-For more information see the Project Structure Guide.
+For more information see the Project Structure Overview.

 **What is ScratchNet?**

 ``ScratchNet`` is a persistent Canton Network environment that supports team collaboration while maintaining centralized control.
 It fills the gap between a single-developer LocalNet (constrained by one laptop's resources) and a fully decentralized DevNet (maintained by Super Validators).
 Development teams typically deploy ``ScratchNet`` on a shared server to enable longer-running instances with persistent data storage across development sessions.
-Learn more about ``ScratchNet`` in the Exploring the Demo Guide.

 **How can I find out the migration_id of DevNet?**

 Go to https://sync.global/sv-network/ and look for the ``migration_id`` value.

-**Do I need VPN access to use CN QS?**
+**Do I need VPN access to use CN App Quickstart?**

-VPN access is only required for ``DevNet`` connections.
+No. VPN access is only required for ``DevNet`` connections.
-You need either:

--  Access to the DAML-VPN
+The CN App Quickstart only provides a ``LocalNet`` deployment option, which does not require VPN access.

+**What will I need when I am ready to connect to DevNet?**

--  Access to a SV Node that is whitelisted on the CN.
+To connect to CN ``DevNet`` you need access to a SV Node that is whitelisted on the CN.
 Contact your sponsoring Super Validator agent for connection information.

-For more information see the Exploring the Demo Guide.

 **How do I log in with Keycloak?**

-The CN QS uses Keycloak for authentication.
+The CN App Quickstart uses Keycloak for authentication when ``OAUTH2`` is enabled.
 If you have issues with logging in with Keycloak credentials, you may begin troubleshooting by running make status to verify the Keycloak service is running.

 Keycloak should show healthy.